fiit-ba/NFTAA/README.md

-# Towards Proxy Staking Accounts Based on NFTs in Ethereum
+# Towards Proxy Staking Accounts Based on NFTs in Ethereum (a.k.a.
+NFT as an Account = NFTAA)

 If you want to use this code, please cite our article describing this solution: